webtorrent/bittorrent-tracker/README.md

       customParam: 'blah' // custom parameters supported
     }
   },

-  // NodeJS HTTP agent implementation (used to proxy HTTP and Websocket requests in node)
-  httpAgent: {},
+  proxyOpts: {
-  // Socks proxy options (used to proxy UDP requests in node)
+      // Socks proxy options (used to proxy requests in node)
       socksProxyOpts: {
           // Configuration from socks module (https://github.com/JoshGlazebrook/socks)
           proxy: {
               // IP Address of Proxy (Required)
               ipaddress: "1.2.3.4",
               // TCP Port of Proxy (Required)
               port: 1080,
-          // Proxy Type 5 (Required)
+              // Proxy Type [4, 5] (Required)
+              // Note: 4 works for both 4 and 4a.
               // Type 4 does not support UDP association relay
               type: 5,

+              // SOCKS 4 Specific:

+              // UserId used when making a SOCKS 4/4a request.
+(Optional)
+              userid: "someuserid",

+              // SOCKS 5 Specific:

               // Authentication used for SOCKS 5 (when it's required) (Optional)
               authentication: {
                   username: "Josh",
                   password: "somepassword"
               }
-      }
+          },

+          // Amount of time to wait for a connection to be established.
+(Optional)
+          // - defaults to 10000ms (10 seconds)
+          timeout: 10000
+      },
+      // NodeJS HTTP agents (used to proxy HTTP and Websocket requests in node)
+      // Populated with Socks.Agent if socksProxyOpts is provided
+      httpAgent: {},
+      httpsAgent: {}
   }
 }